Page 9 - Benchmark: SuperPI 1M, Cinebench R10

-CINEBENCH is a real-world test suite that assesses your computer's performance capabilities.
-MAXON CINEBENCH is based on MAXON's award-winning animation software, CINEMA 4D, which is used extensively by studios and production houses worldwide for 3D content creation.
+CINEBENCH is a real-world cross platform test suite that evaluates your computer's performance capabilities.
+CINEBENCH is based on MAXON's award-winning animation software CINEMA 4D, which is used extensively by studios and production houses worldwide for 3D content creation.
 MAXON software has been used in blockbuster movies such as Spider-Man, Star Wars, The Chronicles of Narnia and many more.

 From: Developer's Page